moneytree/moneytree-link-android-sdk/README.md

 It has two main uses.
 Login and navigation.

 Login can be done through any of the normal auth flows.
-The user will be given the option to login through email link (Login Link) or using email and password.
+The user will be given the option to login through email link (login link) or using email and password.

-For requesting a Login Link navigation use `requestMagicLink(String, String, Action)`, where the parameters are:
+For requesting a Login Link navigation use `requestLoginLink(String, String, Action)`, where the parameters are:

 - `email`: the user's email used to locate the user requesting the link.
 - `destination`: the path that will be used to navigate to the requested account page
-- `listener`: of type `Action.OnCompletionListener`, tells us if requesting the Magic Link has succeeded or not.
+- `listener`: of type `Action.OnCompletionListener`, tells us if requesting the login link has succeeded or not.

 > :information_source: The destinations currently supported by login links are:
 >